-And you should know that kings and magnates of the rulers of the gentiles had already come with the king of Babylon to Jerusalem and led the Jews to their lands, and among them was Pyrrhus who was the king of Sepharad [..] and he was present at the destruction of the First Temple, and brought from Jerusalem members of the tribes of Judah, Benjamin, and Simon, and Levites and Cohenites, many persons who willingly came with him.
+And you should know that kings and magnates of the rulers of the gentiles had already come with the king of Babylon to Jerusalem and led the Jews to their lands, and among them was Pyrrhus who was the king of Sepharad. [...]
+And he was present at the destruction of the First Temple, and brought from Jerusalem members of the tribes of Judah, Benjamin, and Simon, and Levites and priests, many persons who willingly came with him.

-The historical persistence of the aristocratic or better part of the Jewish people was the other face of Abravanel’s ideal model of the perfect Jewish emperor (King Solomon).
-Israel prospered under Solomon imperial reign blessed by divine providence and knowledge.
-Then during the long eclipse of God’s providence, refracted in the game of earthly and celestial powers, only a limited elitist descent succeeds to cross the centuries.
-Imperial or disseminated among the empires, Israel is eternal and promised to redemption.
+The historical persistence of the aristocratic elite of the Jewish people was the other face of Abravanel’s ideal model of the perfect Jewish emperor (King Solomon).
+Israel had prospered under Solomon’s reign which had been blessed by divine providence and knowledge.
+Then during the long eclipse of God’s providence, reflected in the game of earthly and celestial powers, only a limited elitist lineage manages to last the centuries.
+Be it at the helm of great empires or scattered among them, Israel is eternal and is vouchsafed redemption.

-A second model: the messianic cross-annihilation of the Empires
+A second model: The messianic annihilation of world empires

-This entry of Jews into a long history of exile among raising and falling empires is the central preoccupation of a later commentary of Abravanel, Mayaney hayeshuah (The Wells of Salvation).
-Abravanel finished to compose it only four years (1497) after the commentary on Kings.
-The years 1493 to 1497 in Italian peninsula were no common years.
-They witnessed the beginning of the famous Italian wars which were to involve the major European Kingdoms over fifty years, while Ottoman-Venetian wars were recurrently raging.
-In the introduction to the 1551 Ferrara printed edition, the printers situate the writing of Wells of Salvation after the expulsion of 1492 and the arrival of the Abravanel family in “the praised city of Naples, in the year “for you were foreigners” (Deut 10.19) 1492-5253.
-But they insist also that the commentary was written after “the wrath of King Charles [of France] who went on war for the [Kingdom] of Naples,” provoking “the flight of Abravanel together with the King Fernandino to Messina,” and his lonesome exile in the island of Corfu until he arrived finally “in the city of refuge Monopoli.”
+The entry of the Jews into a long history of exile within the bounds of rising and falling empires is the central preoccupation of a later commentary penned by Abravanel, Ma‘ayanei hayesh‘uah (The Wells of Salvation).
+Abravanel completed the work only four years (1497) after completing the commentary on Kings.
+The years 1493 to 1497 were tumultuous ones in the Italian peninsula.
+They witnessed the beginning of the infamous Italian wars which were to involve the major powers of Europe for over fifty years; in the meantime war between the Ottoman Empire and Venice raged intermittently.
+In his introduction to the 1551 Ferrara edition of Abravanel’s work, the printers situate the writing of Wells of Salvation after the expulsion of 1492 and the arrival of the Abravanel family in “the praised city of Naples, in the year ‘for you were foreigners’ (Deut 10.19) 1492-5253.”
+But they insist also that the commentary was written after “the wrath of King Charles [of France] who went to war on behalf of the [Kingdom] of Naples,” provoking “the flight of Abravanel together with King Fernandino to Messina,” resulting in his lonesome exile in the island of Corfu until he arrived finally “in the city of refuge, Monopoli.”
 “In the year ‘Those who sow with tears will reap with songs of joy’ [1497]. he wrote the book the Wells of Salvation.”
-The repetition of expulsions and persecutions, experienced by Abravanel and his fellow Sephardic exiles, called for a larger interpretation of Jewish exile.
-And indeed, The Wells of Salvation proposed a gigantic elucidation of exile through the messianic interpretation of the prophetic dreams and visions narrated in the book of Daniel.
-This messianic elucidation of exile entailed a second model of Jewish imperial positioning, as will be explained.
+The recurring expulsions and persecutions experienced by Abravanel and his fellow Sephardic exiles called for a broader interpretation of Jewish life in the Diaspora.
+And indeed, The Wells of Salvation proposed a monumental elucidation of the concept of exile through a messianic lens: the interpretation of the prophetic dreams and visions narrated in the book of Daniel.
+This messianic elucidation of exile entailed a second model of Jewish imperial positioning.